History of the New Democratic Party: Leadership of Jagmeet Singh

+Confidence and supply agreement

-On 22 March 2022 the NDP struck a confidence-and-supply agreement with the governing Liberal Party of Canada over certain priorities: the government would “by the end of 2023” implement pharmacare and a "dental care program for low-income Canadians" would be a government priority to be enacted by 2025.
+On March 22, 2022, the NDP struck a confidence-and-supply agreement with the governing Liberal Party of Canada over certain priorities: the government would “by the end of 2023” implement pharmacare and a "dental care program for low-income Canadians" would be a government priority to be enacted by 2025.
 The pact was influenced when the Freedom Convoy caused Trudeau to invoke and revoke the Emergencies Act over the vaccine mandate policy then in effect and also by the 2022 Russian invasion of Ukraine.
 Among the policies included in the deal were the establishment of a national dental care program for low income Canadians, progress towards a national pharmacare program, labour reforms for federally regulated workers, and new taxes on financial institutions.

 In early 2024, the two parties reached an impasse over pharmacare, putting the deal in jeopardy.
 The agreement called for the development of a Canada Pharmacare Act by the end of 2023, setting out a framework for the system, however the NDP had agreed to extend the deadline to March 1 of the following year as negotiations became fraught.
 Major points of contention included the NDP's demand that the system be single-payer, as well as preliminary coverage for certain drugs prior to the implementation of the full system.
 On February 23, the parties announced they had reached an agreement, salvaging the deal.
 The agreement would provide coverage for diabetes and contraceptive drugs ahead of the full program's launch.

-In September 2024, the NDP faced two competitive by-elections in Elmwood—Transcona in Manitoba and LaSalle—Émard—Verdun in Quebec.
-The NDP successfully defended the Elmwood—Transcona seat, with Leila Dance elected as MP with a much reduced margin.
-This was the NDP's first by-election victory in 5 years.
-However, the party finished a close third in LaSalle—Émard—Verdun, behind the Liberals and the Bloc Québécois.
-Further to this, the NDP ended their confidence and supply agreement with the Liberal Party.
-The deal had run from March 2022 but was pulled 9 months early.
+The NDP ended their confidence and supply agreement with the Liberal Party in September 2024; the deal had run from March 2022 but was pulled 9 months early.

+2025 election and collapse

 Following the appointment of Mark Carney as prime minister, the NDP suffered poor polling.
 At the 2025 federal election, the NDP has suffered its worst seat result in its history, losing 17 of their 24 seats to both Liberal and Conservative candidates, and lost official party status in the House of Commons.
 Singh lost his own riding of Burnaby Central, and announced that he would resign as party leader.
-He was replaced by Vancouver Kingsway MP Don Davies on an interim basis until a new party leader is elected.
+He was replaced by Vancouver Kingsway MP Don Davies on an interim basis until a new party leader was elected.
+On September 2, 2025, the leadership election campaign period began.
+The leadership candidates were: Heather McPherson, Tanille Johnston, Rob Ashton, Avi Lewis, and Tony McQuail.
+In March 2026, the party reported that its membership had risen to approximately 100,000 before the vote.
+After MP Lori Idlout crossed the floor to the Liberals, the party fell to a new low of six seats.